-Dublin instantly drops the poo and starts wiping her hands on her shirt saying, “Ew, poo!
+She instantly drops the poo and starts wiping her hands on her shirt saying, “Ew, poo!
 Nasty poo!”

 I immediately reach for her arm, telling her calmly that we need to wash our hands now.
 After she was all clean she pointed to the horse, asking if she can ride.
-Her therapist pointed out where the horse’s mouth, nose, and eyes were before sitting Dublin on top of the horse.
+Her therapist pointed out where the horse’s mouth, nose, and eyes were before sitting my daughter on top of the horse.
 She then learned to make nice, calm strokes on the horses neck and not hard slapping pats.

 After the session my daughter seemed happier and asked if she could ride again.
 I told her she will, though she would have to wait until next week.